check-sked/crypto_data_resources/Bitstamp/bitstamp_pairs_api/README.md

 ## Description

-Theis Python script pulls all of the active trading pairs on Bitstamp.
+This Python script pulls all of the active trading pairs on Bitstamp.
 The documentation for the Bitstamp API used can be found at https://www.bitstamp.net/api/.

 ## Table of Contents